 According to one source, the answer is yes.
 Researchers from the Central Institute of Mental Health in Germany discovered that those who experienced recurring dreams of murder tended to be more aggressive in real life.

 Other studies reveal different characteristics.
 For instance, Veronica Tonay has written extensively on the connection between personality and dreams.

-- Those who are anxious and self-aware of their sensitivity will tend to have more recurring dreams about past and future events.
+- Those who are anxious and self-aware of their sensitivity will tend to have more similar dreams about past and future events.
 People that repress their feelings will usually dream of the present.

 - People who are driven and thrive under pressure (Type A personalities) will experience more disturbing dreams.
 On the other hand, those who are calm and relaxed (Type B personalities) will have less disturbing dreams.

-- If your recurring dreams occur during just as you fall asleep, it’s likely that you’re a less anxious person in your waking life.
+- If your dreams occur during just as you fall asleep, it’s likely that you’re a less anxious person in your waking life.
 You’ll be more poised and self-accepting.
 You won’t feel the need to conform to the wishes of others.

 - People are authoritarian in real life behave as such in their dreams.
 They like conforming to a group and belittle those that don’t.

 - If you have recurring dreams in exotic and unusual places, it’s likely that you’re a highly creative person yourself.
 Creative people also dream of loss more and overcoming obstacles in life.
-Less creative types tend to have more recurring dreams that revolve around the house and home.
+Less creative types tend to have more dreams that revolve around the house and home.

-- As for logical thinkers, surprisingly, their recurring dreams are full of emotional content.
+- As for logical thinkers, surprisingly, their dreams are full of emotional content.
 By contrast, sensitive types, who do tend to be emotional in real life, dream more about mundane and conventional things.

 - There are even differences between the recurring dreams of introverts and extroverts.
-Introverts tend to remember the tiny little details of all their recurring dreams.
+Introverts tend to remember the tiny little details of all their dreams.
 Whereas extroverts only recall the big important stuff.